Jair4x/se-scst/README.md

 And yes, it stacks.

 Default: 30s base / 10s bonus for gift / Every sub at once for community gifts / 20s Tier 2 / 30s Tier 3
+### Hype Trains
+You can now link your Hype Train levels with:
+- Time Multiplier
+- Adding more multipliers to the multiplier per level (AKA for every level, increase the multiplier by X)

+To make this work, you need to [log in here](https://id.twitch.tv/oauth2/authorize?client_id=520y5768mtvy8yaqxl9bm8yt4ulmrj&redirect_uri=https://twitch.cafecloudnine.com/redirect&response_type=token&scope=channel:read:hype_train) (don't worry, it's a real twitch site).

+Then, on the website you're gonna be redirected to, click `"Copy"` on the `token` field and press the button that says `"Save to Server"`.

+If you get an alert saying `"Token saved on server successfully!"` and to `"Go back to the widget to finish configuration"`, you're good.

+Paste the copied token to the `"Login (Hype train)"` section field and check the developer console.
+If it says `"Connected to backend via proxy."` and you see no weird error, you're done!

+_**If you're facing errors or don't know how to work with this, contact me on Discord or open an issue and I'll help you out.**_
 ### Cheers + Tips
 Two sections: VPS (Value Per Second) and Custom Rules.
 The latter is discussed on the next section.